Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Posterior Summarization for Densities

+Here, we highlight the distinction between the summary point estimate in \eqref{eq:min1} and \( \boldsymbol{\gamma}' \), which is the lower-dimensional characterization of the posterior distribution.
+These quantities are analogous to the Bayes estimator and the posterior distribution of a parameter.
+Moreover, as noted by \cite{woody2021model}, the estimates obtained in \eqref{eq:min1} and the lower posterior summary \eqref{possum} are generally not equivalent

-Minimizing \eqref{possum} presents significant challenges, particularly due to the choice of the loss function \eqref{eq:1} and the FMM class of summaries \eqref{eq:finite}, which do not yield a closed-form solution.
-To address this, again we approximate the solution using Monte Carlo integration of the loss function.
-A key difficulty in this approach lies in generating a posterior predictive distribution $\tilde{f}$ for each parameter $\boldsymbol{\theta}$ sampled from the posterior $p(\boldsymbol{\theta}|\boldsymbol{y})$.
-Next, we outline the procedure adopted in this paper.
+It is important to note that minimizing \eqref{possum} presents significant challenges, particularly due to the choice of the loss function \eqref{eq:1} and the finite mixture model class of summaries \eqref{eq:finite} since these choices do not yield a closed-form solution.